Wanna skip ahead?

 Hers online psychiatry is a great fit for people who are interested in a more convenient, virtual solution and those who have had a less-than-stellar experience with another provider.
 They’ve been building up a team of nop-totch, board-certified psychiatrists throughout 2020 and only seem to be spending more effort on improving this year.
 Not to forget, their pricing beats out any competitor we’ve seen to date.

 If you don’t think a psychiatric evaluation is necessary for you, but you DO know you need support in some form, it’s definitely worth giving either their anonymous support groups or virtual therapy options a shot.
-While the latter isn’t launched quite yet, these support groups are an awesome (and free!) way to get your foot in the door, talk things out with folks who are available to listen, and get yourself on the path to health and happiness.
+It never hurts to talk things out with folks who are available to listen, and get yourself on the path to health and happiness.

 Times are tough – there’s no denying that.
 And just because 2020 is over doesn’t mean that things are going to magically get better overnight.
 But if you’re willing to give a company like Hers a shot, you can rest assured you’re in some good hands.
 It really does seem like they’ve got something for everybody.